GDPR for small businesses: What it means for you

-It's been nearly two years since the General Data Protection Regulation (GDPR), and the UK Data Protection Act 2018 came into force, with organisations of all sizes expected to be up to scratch with their compliance procedures.
+It's been more than three years since the General Data Protection Regulation (GDPR), and the UK Data Protection Act 2018 came into force, with organisations of all sizes expected to be up to scratch with their compliance procedures.

 The new regulations have already seen the UK's data regulator set an example using the data breaches affecting British Airways and the Marriott hotel chain.
 These investigations have resulted in notices to fine the two companies £183 million and £99 million respectively.

 However, while larger corporations have so far faced the toughest action, it's just as important for small businesses to adhere to the rules, given that fines can be scaled by a percentage of revenue.
 Although in the case of smaller companies, violations aren’t likely to generate fines that hit the eye-watering levels that we've so far seen, they'll have a significant impact on that business’

 Unfortunately, for smaller businesses, the added dimension of Brexit may also play a role in disrupting day-to-day operations once the UK has fully left the EU.
 While GDPR will be enshrined into UK law as part of the European Withdrawal act, the limited ways in which UK businesses are legally able to receive data from the EU will hit small businesses the hardest, should the UK fail to reach a data adequacy agreement.

 Yes, you do.
 There's a lot of misinformation floating around the internet on this topic, especially when it comes to the UK's relationship with the EU.

 Fundamentally, GDPR will still apply to the UK after it leaves the European Union.
 Not only have the principles of GDPR already been applied to UK law in the form of the Data Protection Act 2018, the EU's data laws will also be enshrined into the UK law as part of the European Withdrawal Act.